 Researcher at Lingnan University

-Gleb Papyshev is a researcher at Lingnan University, developing market-based mechanisms for governing AI liability.
+Gleb Papyshev is a researcher at Lingnan University, studying market-based mechanisms for AI liability.

 Harini Suresh